 History and Characteristics

-ECOMOG forces under Nigerian leadership retook Freetown on behalf of the exiled civilian Sierra Leonean government in 1998, and the Lomé peace accord was negotiated in 1999.
-However, disagreements persisted, and in 2002 the RUF was on its way to Freetown again.
-The former colonial power Great Britain intervened, and in 2002 the war was declared over.
+Forces of the Economic Community of West African States (ECOWAS), under Nigerian leadership, retook Freetown on behalf of the exiled civilian Sierra Leonean government in 1998, and the Lomé Peace Accord was negotiated in 1999.
+However, disagreements persisted, and in 2000, the RUF resumed attacking communities and advanced toward the capital, Freetown.
+The former colonial power, Great Britain, intervened.
+In 2002, the war was declared over.

-The Sierra Leonean war had resulted in over 75,000 casualties, displaced 2.6 million people, was characterized by war crimes such as the use of child soldiers, mutilations, torture and systematic rape and largely destroyed existing infrastructures.
+The Sierra Leonean war resulted in over 75,000 casualties, displaced 2.6 million people, and was characterized by war crimes, including the use of child soldiers, mutilations, torture and systematic rape.
+It largely destroyed existing infrastructures.

 Political Transformation